 Wire Potpourri: Wire Jewelry Making Q&A with Jewelry Expert Connie Fox

-We all have questions–even if we’ve been working in a particular medium or technique for awhile, we forget things and we encounter situations that are new to us.
+We all have questions–even if we’ve been doing metalwork or wire jewelry making or whatever medium or technique for awhile, we forget things and we encounter situations that are new to us.
 I’ve been making bezels for years now, but I don’t do it very often, so last week I was trying to figure out why a particularly large bezel kept warping before I got it soldered onto my backplate.
 I have to admit I was too stubborn and frustrated–ok, maybe a little embarrassed–to ask a knowledgeable metalsmith friend what the problem might be.
 It was too simple!

 Fortunately, just two days later, I read a tip in Lapidary Journal Jewelry Artist magazine about how easy it is to deform our bezels when we move them with our fingers; using tweezers is a better option.
 Well, of course it is.